-After considering that: (i) the performance share awards granted to the NEOs are designed to reward Company performance over a three-year period of time; (ii) the CECL Impact was not anticipated at the time the awards were made and did not reflect the Company's underlying business performance in 2020, and; the award agreements applicable to the CECL Impacted Financial Performance Shares explicitly contemplate and permit the exclusion of the initial effects of changes in accounting principles (as described under "Performance Share Award Peer Group" on page 70); the Committee determined it appropriate to evaluate Tangible Book Value (as defined on page 69 under "Performance Share Award Metrics") performance for the CeccL Impacted Performance Shares, in a manner that excludes, on a one-time basis, the CECL Impact.
+After considering that: (i) the performance share awards granted to the NEOs are designed to reward Company performance over a threeyear period of time; (ii) the CECL Impact was not anticipated at the time the awards were made and did not reflect the Company's underlying business performance in 2020, and; the award agreements applicable to the CECL Impacted Financial Performance Shares explicitly contemplate and permit the exclusion of the initial effects of changes in accounting principles (as described under "Performance Share Award Peer Group" on page 70); the Committee determined it appropriate to evaluate Tangible Book Value (as defined on page 69 under "Performance Share Award Metrics") performance for the Company and the Performance Share Peers in fiscal year 2020. for purposes of the settlement of the CECL Impacted Performance Shares, in a manner that excludes, on a one-time basis, the CECL Impact.
 See "2020 Outstanding Equity Awards at Fiscal Year-End" table on page 97 for disclosure regarding the outstanding performance share awards.
-The Compensation Committee and the Independent Directors did not make any adjustments to the Company's performance associated with the performance shares or other compensation to reflect the impacts to the CovID-19 pandemic.
+The Compensation Committee and the Independent Directors did not make any adjustments to the Company's performance associated with the performance shares or other compensation to reflect the impacts to the Company's financial performance as a result of the economic downturn and other effects of the COVID-19 pandemic.

 Based on the Committee and Independent Directors' assessment of the Company's relative and absolute performance over the three-year performance period, the 2018 Financial Performance Shares settled at 116.67% of their target value.
 Two-thirds of each Financial Performance Share award vested based on D+TBV, and one-third of each performance share award vested based on Adjusted ROTCE.
-The Company performed at the 90th percentile relative to the KBW Index with respect to D+TBV and at the 50th percentile relative to the KBW Index with respect to D+TBV and at the 50th percentile relative to the KBW Index with respect to D+TBV and at the 50th percentile relative to the KBW Index with respect to Adjusted ROTCE.
+The Company performed at the 90th percentile relative to the KBW Index with respect to D+TBV and at the 50th percentile relative to the KBW Index with respect to Adjusted ROTCE.
 The Company achieved positive Adjusted ROTCE for each of the three years of the performance such that the 2018 Financial Performance Shares settled without a performance share reduction.
-See "Absolute Performance Measure (Performance Share Reduction) - Financial Performance Shares' beginning on page 71 for more information regarding the performance share reduction feature applicable to the 2018 Financial Performance Shares.
+See "Absolute Performance Measure (Performance Share Reduction) - Financial Performance Shares" beginning on page 71 for more information regarding the performance share reduction feature applicable to the 2018 Financial Performance Shares.